verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 at [Coherence Operator](https://oracle.github.io/coherence-operator/docs/latest).
 The Coherence operator uses a CRD, coherence.oracle.com (Coherence resource), to represent a Coherence cluster.
 When a Verrazzano application with Coherence is provisioned, Verrazzano configures the default logging and metrics for the Coherence cluster.
-Logs are sent to Elasticsearch and metrics to Prometheus.
+Logs are sent to OpenSearch and metrics to Prometheus.
-You can view this telemetry data using the Kibana and Grafana consoles.
+You can view this telemetry data using the OpenSearch Dashboards and Grafana consoles.

 ## OAM Component
 The custom resource YAML file for the Coherence cluster is specified as a VerrazzanoCoherenceWorkload custom resource.